And welcome back, Rush Limbaugh and the EIB Network.

 It is not enumerated.

-It's implied in the Fourth Amendment to Fifth Amendment searches and seizures, but it's it's really not that they had to create it.
+It's implied in the Fourth Amendment, Fifth Amendment searches and seizures, but it's really not.

-And after they created the right to privacy, then now it is in some state constitutions, but it's not in the U.S. Constitution.
+And after they created the right to privacy, then, now it is in some state constitutions, but it's not in the U.S. Constitution.

 And after that, then they say the right to privacy, you can do with your body whatever you want.

-Yet they'll look at what is in the Constitution and say it shouldn't be there, as in the Second Amendment.
+Yet, they'll look at what is in the Constitution and say it shouldn't be there, as in the Second Amendment.

 One of my numerous stacks of stuff here today.

-They don't have to stick their necks out opposing it.
+They don't have to stick their necks out opposing it because it's a losing issue for them.

 So the Constitution's meant to be interpreted.